NelisW/my3D-Trium/building/Trium-build.md

 - Fit the springs first, let the platform hang by the springs only.
 - Fit the magnetic rods one by one, by stretching the spring.
 - Ensure that the nozzle is the lowest part of the assembly; the cooling ducts and bed levelling proximity sensor should clear the bed by some margin.
 - Note that the bed levelling proximity sensor has an operating range up to 1.5-2.0 mm from the aluminium bed, so it should be quite low, but not at the same level as the nozzle.
-The sensor heigth will be adjusted later.
+The sensor height will be adjusted later.
 - The magnets are glued onto the rods.
 If they separate, [glue them together](https://www.facebook.com/groups/emergin/permalink/1867354813502278/) again, using another rod for length.
 - You should [lubricate](https://www.facebook.com/groups/emergin/permalink/1867097623527997/) the ball joints.